tka4enko90/gfx/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.13.43 [2 November 2022] =
+* [Bugfix] Link to the Privacy Policy page was broken in the GDPR opt-in for Facebook Comments when using the add-ons <a href="https://www.heateor.com/facebook-comments-moderation/" target="_blank">Facebook Comments Moderation</a> and <a href="https://www.heateor.com/facebook-comments-notifier/" target="_blank">Facebook Comments Notifier</a>
+* [Improvement] This plugin doesn't save any cookies in the browsers of your website visitors

 = 7.13.42 [30 October 2022] =
 * [Improvement] Improved Youtube login icon